About New York State Public Access Cancer Epidemiology Data (NYSPACED)

 - Laterality - Laterality is used to code for the side of a paired organ or the side of the body on which the cancer originated.

-- Summary stage (named as "loc/reg/distant stage" in NYSPACED) - Summary stage is grouped into in situ, local, regional, distant, or unknown.
-"Early stage" is sometimes used to refer to cases diagnosed at in situ and local stage, compared to those with regional or distant spread.
-Summary stage in NYSPACED is derived using the SEER Summary Stage 1977 for cases diagnosed prior to 2001, the SEER Summary Stage 2000 for cases diagnosed between 2001 to 2003, and the derived SEER Summary Stage 2000 (from collaborative stage) for cases diagnosed in 2004 and later.
+- Summary stage (referred to as "Stage(local/regional/distant/unk" in NYSPACED) - Summary stage is grouped into in situ, local, regional, distant, or unknown.
+"Early stage" is sometimes used to refer to cases diagnosed at in situ and local stages, compared to those with regional or distant spread.
+Summary stage in NYSPACED is derived using SEER Summary Stage 1977 for cases diagnosed prior to 2001, SEER Summary Stage 2000 for cases diagnosed between 2001 to 2003 and between 2016 and 2017, derived SEER Summary Stage 2000 (from collaborative stage) for cases diagnosed between 2004 and 2015, and Summary Stage 2018 for cases diagnosed 2018 and after.

-Cancer Incidence - Public Use Data from 1996 to 2009, New York State Cancer Registry, New York State Department of Health, data as of November 2011.
+Cancer Incidence - Public Use Data from 1995 (or 2001) to 2019, New York State Cancer Registry, New York State Department of Health, data as of November 2021.